“Life is not what one lived, but what one remembers and how one remembers to recount it.” — Gabriel García Márquez

 Although no one spoke to me, no one was overtly racist, as if they had all been taught that if you cannot say something nice, do not say anything at all.

-Without anyone to share notes with or engage with on a daily basis, my high school experience was a remarkably quiet one, totally free of social interactions or events.
+Without anyone to share notes with or engage with daily, my high school experience was a tranquil one, totally free of social interactions or events.

 I knew better than to complain to my mother, whose first comment would have been, “You’re not supposed to be talking in school anyways; you’re supposed to be learning.”
 So I guess I learned a lot since I didn’t have anything else to do.